kshehadeh/boop-todo/README.md

-  start [duration] [name]  Start a timer associated with a todoist task or just start an anonymous timer. ai                       Configure AI provider and API key about                    About Boop help [command]           display help for command
+  start [duration] [name]  Start a timer associated with a todoist task or just start an anonymous timer. ai                       Configure AI provider and API key about                    About Boop update                   Check for updates and install if available help [command]           display help for command
 ```